halilozel1903/AndroidTVMovieParadise/README.md

 ## Search Screen 🔎

 The search experience has been modernized using the `SearchSupportFragment` from the latest Leanback library.
-Results still appear instantly as you type.
+Results appear instantly while typing and the movie cards now feature rounded corners for a more polished look.
 In the example below we looked up the Spider-Man movie and opened its details.

 ![Screenshot](https://github.com/halilozel1903/MovieParadise/blob/master/screenshots/search.png)